“It will all be better in the end, and if it is not better, it must not be the end yet.”

 When people talk about their life flashing before their eyes, they often speak of it as reviewing images from a reel of movie film.
 I contend this film, or mental story book of our life, is constantly replaying somewhere in the back of our minds – especially as we age.

-Some images come to us crisp and clear no matter how often our tape is replayed, popping to the surface of mental awareness with a flush of warm nostalgia or sudden inspiration.
+Some images come to us crisp and clear, popping to the surface of mental awareness with a flush of warm nostalgia.
 These memories have meaning and emotional depth, marking our lives like purposely placed book marks.

-Others images fade into white, like footage or a window obscured by static or snow, and try as we might we cannot clear the window to remember what really happened to our second cousin ten Thanksgivings ago.
-We also can’t recall the discussion our parents had, that night we were sent to our room early and missed the season finale of our favorite TV show.
+Others images fade into white, like footage or a window obscured by static or snow.
+Try as we might we cannot clear the window to remember what happened to our second cousin ten Thanksgivings ago.
+We also can’t recall the discussion our parents had, the night we were sent to our room early, or missed the season finale of our favorite TV show.

-But sometimes not unpleasant scenes keep resurfacing like benign flashbacks, of which one is at first unaware.
+Sometimes not unpleasant scenes resurface in my mind like benign flashbacks, of which I am at first unaware.

-This summer there was a birthday party at the end of the road at a house where a girl I knew lived.
+It’s like I’m reliving that summer, or at least a part of it, in which there was a birthday party at the end of the road at a house, where a girl I knew from school lived.

 She was slightly older than me.

 She had been kind enough to invite me to her party, and therefore I was obliged to go.
-The fact that she was not a close friend and sometimes gave me a vaguely uncomfortable feeling was not relevant, nor was my disinterest in the trivial games that seemed to very much interest the other kids.
+The fact that she was not a close friend and sometimes gave me a vaguely uncomfortable feeling, was not relevant to this duty, nor was my disinterest in the trivial games that seemed to very much interest the other kids.

 I don’t remember the interior of her house.